Dweaver425/CAD-Projects/README.md

 # 🛠 CAD Projects

 Welcome to my collection of **CAD (Computer-Aided Design) projects**.
-This repository highlights my mechanical design, prototyping, and 3D modeling skills using tools such as *Fusion 360*
+This repository showcases my mechanical design, prototyping, and 3D modeling skills using tools such as *Fusion 360*.

 ---